johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>

 ### OPTIONAL - Masking modern samples as ancient
 The user has the further optional ability to 'mask' some of the modern samples with the missingness of one of the ancient samples.
 Modern sample that has been masked with the missingness of an ancient sample will either still be placed in its original clade or be shifted somewhere else, because of the missing data.
 This may help the user determine the amount of phylogenetic information their ancient samples contain and the effect of the missingness on their phylogenetic palcement.
 To use the masking option add a simple txt file named 'MASKED' inside the main /Dataset_Analysis/ folder.
-This file should contain 2 columns seperated by a tab, one with the name of the modern sample you want to mask and one with the name of the ancient sample which you want to copy its missingness.
+This file should contain 2 columns seperated by a tab or space (any ['whitespace'](https://en.wikipedia.org/wiki/Whitespace_character)), one with the name of the modern sample you want to mask and one with the name of the ancient sample which you want to copy its missingness.